-3.15 Register of Interests
+3.17 Register of Interests

-- 3.15.1 Members of staff have a responsibility to declare, through the Register of Interests the following areas of activity: - (i) all directorships registered under the Companies Act, whether or not they are remunerated; - (ii) employment, office or profession or other activity apart from employment by the University of Sussex; - (iii) other interests, for example: clients or business relationships which they know to have a direct connection with the University and its associated companies or which might affect their business ; any significant shareholdings in organisations which they know to have business with the University or its associated companies; unremunerated posts, honorary positions and other connections which may give rise to a conflict of interest or of trust
+- 3.17.1 Members of staff have a responsibility to declare, through the Register of Interests the following areas of activity (on at least an annual basis): - i. all directorships registered under the Companies Act, whether or not they are remunerated; - ii. employment, office or profession or other activity apart from employment by the University of Sussex; - iii. other interests, for example: clients or business relationships which they know to have a direct connection with the University and its associated companies or which might affect their business; any significant shareholdings in organisations which they know to have business with the University or its associated companies; unremunerated posts, honorary positions and other connections which may give rise to a conflict of interest or of trust.